DanielXu1978/jobadder-1/README.md

 ### Prerequisites
-This is an example of how to list things you need to use the software and how to install them.
+You need to install some software in your local computer

-* npm
+* Cypress
-* npm install npm@latest -g
+* Postman

 ### Installation
 Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services.